potatoqualitee/psmodulecache/README.md

 # psmodulecache

-This action makes caching PowerShell modules from the PowerShll Gallery easy.
+This action makes caching PowerShell modules from the PowerShll Gallery easy for both Linux and Windows runners.
 Basically, it builds all of the required input for [actions/cache@v2](https://github.com/actions/cache).

 ## Documentation